Logo Voyage

 Safaris

 Jungle safari.
-Kerala has many natural rain forests, with lots of unique flora and fauna.
-A trek in the forests of Kerala can offer a unique experience.
-Many forests are protected and to enter in any forest area, you require permission from Forest Office.
+Kerala has many natural rain forests, with much unique flora and fauna.
+Many forests are protected and entry requires permission from the Forest Office.
 Guards from the Forest Office may be required to accompany you due to presence of wild animals and to liaise with local tribespeople in some forests such as the Periyar Tiger Reserve, Malayatoor Forest Division, Silent Valley Rain forest in the Nilgiri Hills of Palakkad district, Wayanad forest division and Nilambur Teak forests.
+Do not offer anything to local tribespeople or disturb them in any way.
+Entering forests that require permission without such permission is punishable with charges of trespassing.
+Hunting and environmental disturbances are also an offence.
+Kerala tourism, in association with the Forest Office have organised some deep-jungle safaris.
+Jungle lodges are available in outer areas of some of the forests.
+Check with KTDC or DTPC for more details.

 Buy